L-P-McLaughlin/Smile-Detection/README.md

  A cascade, simply put, is a type of ensemble, giving the output of a classifier to the next.
 By using this we can find faces at different scale, without resorting to using more complicated methods .

 The images are spilt into a train,val,test split.
-77% of the data is for training and the rest is further split into two to give us the test and validation sets.
+70% of the data is for training, and the rest is further split into two to give us the test and validation sets.
-The images in the sets are then processed using the haarcascade, then cropped to either (64,64) or (120,120) pixels.
-The training data also includes the original images, and two croppings of (width,height) and (height,width) in order to augment the data somewhat.
+The images in the training set are then processed using the haarcascade, then cropped to either (64,64) pixels.
+The training data also includes the original images, and the cropping of (height,width) in order to augment the data somewhat.

 Below is an example of the original image and the cropped version, using the haarcascade